SilkRose/Pony/stories/deternal/deternal.md

 Twilight and Pinkie were particularly excited as this was their semi-unofficial first date.
 They sat next to each other and even held hooves as they watched their friend fly.

 Rainbow flew above them as the show started.
 She was extremely happy and proud to be the captain now.
 She had spent years working her way up the ranks and fostering loyalty and friendship among the other cadets.
-[FRIENDSHIP IS NOT USUALLY *INSTILLED*]

 Rainbow joined the rest of the Wonderbolts and led them in an amazing chorus of daring stunts and fast flying.
 She never did take any of her friends' warnings about safety all that seriously.
 She would just shrug and tell them that she had survived all kinds of worse accidents.